nenadaleksic23/MineSweep/ConsoleApp1/README.md

 ## Features

 - **Lives**: You start with a 3 lives.
 Each time you step on a mine, you lose one life.
-- **Mine Detection**: The game does not reveal mine locations before stepping on a tile, adding an element of surprise and strategy.

 ## Installation

-To play the game, clone the repository and build the project using the provided instructions.
+To play the game, clone the repository and build it.